DallanQ/citadels/QA.md

 [assasin-card-stay-silent](https://boardgamegeek.com/thread/2168610/assasin-card-stay-silent)

 > According to the Assassin card; "The player who has the murdered character must say nothing, and must remain silent when the murdered character is called upon to take his turn.
 The murdered character misses his entire turn, and must remain silent when the murdered character is called upon to take his turn."
-Does that mean that when Merchant is called upon, Player B should remain completely silent and not say anything at all?
+> Does that mean if the player with the assasins card announces that he wants to kill the merchant, the Player with the merchant card should remain completely silent and not say anything at all?
 So people would presume that maybe Merchant card was discarded?

 Correct!
 At that point in the round, it's unknown if the Merchant was a player or a discard at that point.
-By the end of the round, it will become obvious (since Player B would not have taken a turn).
+By the end of the round, it will become obvious (since the Player with the merchant card would not have taken a turn).

 [question-regarding-the-architech](https://boardgamegeek.com/thread/493329/question-regarding-the-architech)